-Unusual features or history, investment or renovation potential may sell a house for more.
+Unusual features or history, investment or renovation potential may sell a home for more.
 High interest rates, weak job sector, or tightened requirements for borrowers also come into play sending prices higher or lower.

-How Homes Get Their Price Tags
+How Homes Get their Price Tag

 While AVMs haven’t yet replaced the appraisal process altogether, they’ve greatly expanded access to reliable price estimate data for lenders, brokers, and appraisers, not to mention buyers and sellers as well.
 So enjoy the access to this new technology.
 But just keep in mind that when it comes to AVMs you’re getting an estimate, which may differ from a more thorough home appraisal.